infrasonar/docs/docs/documentation/collectors/probes/appliance/appliance_deployment.md

 !!! note "docker-compose.yml details"
     Detailed documentation about the docker-compose.yml file in use by InfraSonar can be found [here](appliance_docker_compose.md).

-When the Docker environment is up and running, you should see the Agent-core as a host in your environment.
+When the Docker environment is up and running, you should see the agentcore as a host in your environment.
 [Contact InfraSonar support](../../../introduction/contact_us.md) if you require any assistance.

 ## Monitor the appliance